-4. What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+4. What educational gang awareness programs are your school systemproviding for students, staff, and volunteers?

 The curriculum for the high school Health Education course includes specific indicators and objectives that address the issue of gang awareness and violence.

-These are to recognize and examine contributors to gang violence:
+These are to recognize and examine contributors of gang violence:

-- a.
-Describe appropriate behavior to resist and prevent gang activity and violence. - b.
-Analyze how personal attitudes, values, and beliefs influence healthy and unhealthy safety and injury prevention practices and behaviors.
+- a) Describe appropriate behavior to resist and prevent gang activity and violence. - b) Analyze how personal attitudes, values, and beliefs influence healthy and unhealthy safety and injury prevention practices and behaviors.

-MCPS collaborates with the Montgomery County Department of Health and Human Services (DHHS) and Identity, Inc. to help provide gang awareness programs and interventions to students, staff members, and volunteers.
-An extremely valuable resource and intervention specialist is Luis Cardona, administrator, Positive Youth Development Initiative, DHHS.
+MCPS collaborateswith the Montgomery County Department of Health and Human Services (DHHS) and Identity, Inc. to help provide gang awareness programs and interventions to students, staff members, and volunteers.
+An extremely valuable resource and intervention specialist isLuis Cardona, administrator, Positive Youth Development Initiative, DHHS.
 He serves as the coordinator of the Street Outreach Network whose mission is to "prevent, neutralize, and control hostile behavior in high-risk youth and youth gangs through the development of positive relationships between youth [and] community stakeholders and outreach workers.
-The outreach worker(s) utilize[s] positive youth development programs and leisure time activities serve as the intervening vehicle for redirecting antisocial, aggressive behaviors, and gangrelated activities and concerns within the community.
+The outreach worker(s) utilize[s] positive youth development programs and leisure time activities serve as the intervening vehicle for redirecting antisocid, aggressive behaviors, andgang related activities and concerns within the community.

-The Montgomery County State's Attorney's Office continues to support MCPS in the area of gang awareness, prevention, and intervention by providing outreach and support to schools, administrators, students, staff, and parents.
-They assist in providing needed school-based assemblies and community meetings on gang and other unsafe behaviors.
-The State's Attorneyhas pledged to continue coordination of services with MCPS and other agencies to promote prevention and mitigation efforts of gang and gang like activities.
+The Montgomery County State's Attorney's Office continues to support MCPS in the area of gang awareness, prevention, and intervention by providing outreach and support schools, administrators, students, staff, and parents.
+They assist in providing needed schoddased assemblies and community meetings organgsand other unsafe behaviors.
+The State's Attorney has pledged to continue coordination of services with MCPS ad other agencies to promote prevention and mitigation efforts of gang and gang like activities.

 5. In what ways do you feel your gang awareness programs were effective?

-MCPS has maintained a proactive approach towards training of staff members to recognize, document, report, and investigative any suspected gang-related signs or activities.
-As a result, gang activity in schools is limited and when it does occur, staff members respond immediately to investigative and mitigate the negative impact it could have on a positive and safe learning environment.
+MCPS has maintained a proactive approach towardstraining staff members to recognize, document, report, and investigate any suspected gangrelated signs or activities.
+As a result, gang activity in schools is limited and when it does occur, staff members respond immediately to investigative and mitigate the negative impact it could have on a positive and safe learning enconnect.